Kristina Cammen

 B.S., Marine Sciences

 Sarah Burton completed her Senior Capstone research project in the Cammen Lab in May 2020.
 Her Capstone research, entitled Non-invasive Approaches to Marine Mammal Monitoring in Western Passage, was part of an interdisciplinary undergraduate research collaborative focused on studying the ecology of Western Passage, a tidally turbulent body of water between Eastport, Maine and New Brunswick, Canada.
 Sarah’s experience in the Cammen lab was diverse, including marine mammal visual surveys, collection and analysis of environmental DNA, and marine mammal stranding data entry.
 As an undergraduate, Sarah also received hands-on training in marine mammal rehabilitation through an internship at the National Marine Life Center.
-Moving forward, Sarah hopes to continue studying marine mammal health.
+Following graduation, she has worked as a research assistant in the Horb lab at the Marine Biological Laboratory.

 Madalyn Jorge (BS, 2020)